apple-oss-distributions/xnu/doc/building/bound_checks.md

 the first components in xnu to enable -fbounds-safety is bsd/net: as a result, bsd/conf/files is where build system modifications were made.

-There are four options that control aspects related to -fbounds-safety:
+There are five options that control aspects related to -fbounds-safety:

 * whether -fbounds-safety is enabled at all;
 * when it is disabled, whether we should allow `__indexable` and